-RIM DRIVE.-This highway encircles the crater, affording many spectacular views from numerous observation points.
+RIM DRIVE.
+Many spectacular views may be had from numerous observation points along this road which encircles the crater.

-WIZARD ISLAND.-This symmetrical cinder cone, towering 780 feet above the surface of the lake, is reached by boat.
+WIZARD ISLAND.
+This symmetrical cinder cone, towering 767 feet above the surface of the lake, is reached by boat.
 A trail leads from the shore to the crater, which is approximately 90 feet deep and 350 feet in diameter.

-THE PHANTOM SHIP.-Rising 169 feet above the waters of the lake, this island resembles a ship under sail.
+THE PHANTOM SHIP.
+Rising 169 feet above the waters of the lake, this island resembles a ship under sail.
 The best views of the Phantom Ship are obtained from the launches and from Kerr Notch along the Rim Drive.

-GARFIELD PEAK.-A 1.7-mile trail, east of the lodge, leads one to Garfield Peak.
+Garfield Peak.
+A 1.7-mile trail, east of the lodge, leads to Garfield Peak.
 From its summit, elevation 8,060 feet, there is a magnificent view of the lake and surrounding region.

-THE WATCHMAN.-This peak, on the west rim, may be reached by a half-mile trail from the rim road.
-A rare panorama of the park and surrounding country may be viewed from this point, 8,025 feet above sea level and 1.861 feet above the lake.
+THE WATCHMAN.
+This peak, on the west rim, may be reached by a half-mile trail from the rim road.
+A rare panorama of the park and surrounding country may be viewed from the fire lookout, 8,025 feet above sea level and 1,861 feet above the lake.

-CLOUDCAP.-Located on the east rim, and rising to an elevation of more than 8,000 feet, Cloudcap provides an excellent observation point.
+CLOUDCAP.
+On the east rim, and rising to an elevation of more than 8,000 feet, Cloudcap provides an excellent observation point.

-MOUNT SCOTT.-East of Cloudcap is Mount Scott, the highest point in the park, reaching an altitude of nearly 9,000 feet.
-Its summit, on which there is a fire-lookout station, is accessible by a 2.5-mile trail from the rim road.
+Mount Scott.
+East of Cloudcap is Mount Scott, the highest point in the park, reaching an altitude of nearly 9,000 feet.
+Its summit, on which there is a fire-lookout station, is accessible by a 2.5-mile trail from Rim Drive.

-THE PINNACLES.-In Wheeler Creek, near the east entrance to the park, are slender spires of pumice.
+The Pinnacles.
+In Wheeler Creek, near the east entrance to the park, are slender spires of pumice.
 Some of the needles are 200 feet high.
 In Sand Creek Canyon and Godfrey's Glen, in Annie Creek Canyon, there are other spires and fluted columns carved out of the soft volcanic material by water erosion.